urbanjost/fpm-gdb/docs/fpm-gdb.md

 > you want to return to the original mode or you cannot enter commands
 > in the gdb pane and cannot see new output or enter input in Normal
 > mode.
 To leave scrollable mode (enter "i") in the pane.
 >
+> You can define a key to enter the scrollable Terminal-Normal mode.
+For
+> example, to make F1 switch to Terminal-Normal mode:
+>
+>          :tnoremap <F1> <C-W>N
+>
 > \# MORE INFO General gdb instructions are beyond the scope of this
 > discussion, but "help" in the gdb pane can get you started.